tweedegolf/storage-abstraction/publish/Storage/README.md

 3. Write your adapter, make sure it implements all API methods
 4. Register your adapter in `./src/adapters.ts`
 5. Publish your adapter on npm.
-6. You may also want to add the newly supported cloud storage service to the keywords array in the package.json file of the Storage Abstraction storage.
+6. You may also want to add the newly supported cloud storage service to the keywords array in the package.json file of the Storage Abstraction storage (note: there 2 package.json file for this package, one in the root folder and another in the publish folder)

 ### Add your storage type